Which city is cheaper, San Antonio or Saint Petersburg?

 Saint Petersburg receives a lot of rain in the summer.
 Saint Petersburg usually gets more rain in July than San Antonio.
 Saint Petersburg gets 8.4 inches (214 mm) of rain, while San Antonio receives 2.2 inches (57 mm) of rain this time of the year.

 Both San Antonio and Saint Petersburg are popular destinations to visit in the autumn with plenty of activities.
-Also, the autumn months attract visitors to San Antonio because of the shopping scene and the music scene.
+Most visitors come to Saint Petersburg for the shopping scene during these months.
+Also, the autumn months attract visitors to San Antonio because of the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Saint Petersburg is around the same temperature as San Antonio.
-Typically, the autumn temperatures in Saint Petersburg in October are around 76°F (24°C), and San Antonio is about 73°F (23°C).
+Typically, the autumn temperatures in Saint Petersburg in October average around 76°F (24°C), and San Antonio averages at about 73°F (23°C).

 It's quite sunny in San Antonio.
 The sun comes out a lot this time of the year in Saint Petersburg.
 Saint Petersburg usually receives more sunshine than San Antonio during autumn.
 Saint Petersburg gets 234 hours of sunny skies, while San Antonio receives 213 hours of full sun in the autumn.

 Both San Antonio and Saint Petersburg during the winter are popular places to visit.
+The winter months attract visitors to Saint Petersburg because of the museums, the shopping scene, and the cuisine.
 Furthermore, the museums, the Christmas ambience, the shopping scene, and the cuisine are the main draw to San Antonio this time of year.

 In January, Saint Petersburg is generally a little warmer than San Antonio.
-Temperatures in Saint Petersburg average around 59°F (15°C), and San Antonio stays around 54°F (12°C).
+Daily temperatures in Saint Petersburg average around 59°F (15°C), and San Antonio fluctuates around 54°F (12°C).

 It's quite sunny in Saint Petersburg.
 In the winter, Saint Petersburg often gets more sunshine than San Antonio.
 Saint Petersburg gets 200 hours of sunny skies this time of year, while San Antonio receives 155 hours of full sun.